Pareek210/top-down/blog-4.md

 ### [Internet](https://github.com/Pareek210/top-down/blob/main/blog-3.md)

 ### Web Applications
+Web applications are software applications that run on the internet and are accessed through a web browser, such as Google Chrome, Mozilla Firefox, or Microsoft Edge.
+Unlike traditional desktop applications, which are installed on a specific device, web applications are hosted on remote servers and are accessible from anywhere with an internet connection.
+Some examples of web applications include email services, such as Gmail and Outlook, social media platforms, such as Facebook and Twitter, and e-commerce websites, such as Amazon and eBay.
+Web applications use technologies such as HTML, CSS, and JavaScript to provide a user-friendly interface, and often use server-side technologies, such as PHP or Ruby on Rails, to handle the back-end processing.
+Web applications offer many benefits, such as cross-device compatibility, ease of use, and frequent updates, and are becoming increasingly popular for both personal and business use.

 1. [What is Web Application Architecture?
 Components, Models, and Types (hackr.io)](https://hackr.io/blog/web-application-architecture-definition-models-types-and-more)
 2. [How Web Works - Web Application Architecture for Beginners - GeeksforGeeks](https://www.geeksforgeeks.org/how-web-works-web-application-architecture-for-beginners/)